San Francisco mayor pledges more police, safety measures

 “I’m glad the mayor’s coming out like this, but it’s really actions speak louder than words,” he said.
 “We heard a lot of commitments, and now we have to make sure they happen.”

+Breed has directed the city’s Department of Emergency Management to lead the response in the Tenderloin, much like the agency coordinated efforts to address the pandemic.
+The department will, in part, streamline emergency medical calls, disrupt drug dealing and use, and clean up “nasty streets,” she said.

+“And when I say nasty, full of feces and urine, that the Department of Public Works is cleaning every single day, but it comes back just a few hours later,” she said.

 Breed said she would ask the Board of Supervisors for more money to pay for police overtime and to increase the department's budget.
-Legislative changes would also require the board's support.
+Legislative changes would also require the board's support, which is not guaranteed.

+San Francisco Police Chief Bill Scott said the criminal justice system has changed so that drug possession doesn't land a person in jail and that police now try to balance enforcement with offers of help to those suffering with addiction and homelessness.

+“But at the end of the day, at the end of all of this people will not be allowed to smoke meth, to smoke fentanyl, to inject heroin in their arms in public spaces,” he said.

 Credit: Eric Risberg